ArkadiyShuvaev/llm-zoomcamp-smart-mail/readme.md

 - https://www.ev-digitalinvest.de/agb

 The content from these pages was converted into a set of FAQ-style questions and answers, which are stored in the [FAQs](mage/data/faqs) folder.

+# Structure of the Repository
+The repository includes following folders:
+- **.devcontainer**: includes the [development container](https://code.visualstudio.com/docs/devcontainers/containers) configuration (optional).
+- **images**: includes documentation images.
+- **mage**: includes the Mage.AI pipeline files:
+  - **data**: includes the dataset for the pipeline.
+  - **zoomcamp-smart-mail**: includes the pipeline files.
+- **notebook**: includes Jupyter notebooks for evaluation.
+- **smart_mail**: includes the source code for the solution:
+  - **src**: includes the source code for the solution, including the following files:
+    - **streamlit_runner.py**: runs the Streamlit UI applications below.
+See more details about applications in the section [Interface](#interface).
+    - **email_client.py**: the Email Client application.
+It is a composition root that initializes the Email Client application.
+    - **customer_support_client.py**: the Customer Support Client application.
+It is a composition root that initializes the Customer Support Client application.
+  - **tests**: includes tests for the solution.

 # Solution Components
 ## Interface